brooklabteam/cambodia-dengue-national/figure-development/FigS18/Prep-ML-Tree.md

 # Building a Maximum Likelihood Tree

-To prep the ML tree, first make list to pull from GenBank, which includes our sequences.
+To prep the ML tree, first make list to pull from GenBank, which includes all of our sequences.
 Here is the call we use to download all sequences for DENV-1 and DENV-2:

 ```